William Lawson (banker)

-William Lawson (14 March 1772 – 25 August 1848) was a Canadian businessman, office holder, justice of the peace, and politician.
-He was born in Halifax, Nova Scotia, and was the son of John Lawson and Sarah Shatford (who are both buried in the Old Burying Ground).
+William Lawson (1772 – 25 August 1848) was a Nova Scotian businessman, office holder, justice of the peace, and politician.
+He was born in Halifax, Nova Scotia, and baptised on the 14th of March 1772.
+He was the son of John Lawson and Sarah Shatford (who are both buried in the Old Burying Ground).

 Business and public career

 He was a founding director and first president of the Bank of Nova Scotia, now known as Scotiabank.
 The bank was incorporated by the Nova Scotia Legislative Assembly on Mar 30, 1831 in Halifax, Nova Scotia with William Lawson (banker) (1772–1848) serving as the first president.

 As a member of the Nova Scotia House of Assembly, he introduced a bill chartering a public bank.
 The bill ensured that any bank directors were responsible for double the amount of their holdings in case of insolvency.
 This clause was an innovation in British North America, and came at a time when most banks limited liability to the value of a shareholder's stock.
 As a means of building trust and ensuring the savings of depositors, the concept provided stability to the fledgling bank which prospered and spread quickly from its inception in the Merchants' Coffee House, Halifax to become an international financial institution.
 Besides his mercantile and shipping ventures he served as an elected member of the Nova Scotia Legislative Assembly representing Halifax County from 1806 to 1836, and was appointed to the Legislative Council on 25 January 1838, serving to 1845.